idrissbellil/react-native-camera/docs/RNCamera.md

           style={styles.preview}
           type={RNCamera.Constants.Type.back}
           flashMode={RNCamera.Constants.FlashMode.on}
-          androidCameraPermissionOptions={{
-            title: 'Permission to use camera',
-            message: 'We need your permission to use your camera',
-            buttonPositive: 'Ok',
-            buttonNegative: 'Cancel',
-          }}
-          androidRecordAudioPermissionOptions={{
-            title: 'Permission to use audio recording',
+          permissionDialogTitle={'Permission to use camera'}
-            message: 'We need your permission to use your audio',
+          permissionDialogMessage={'We need your permission to use your camera phone'}
-            buttonPositive: 'Ok',
-            buttonNegative: 'Cancel',
-          }}
           onGoogleVisionBarcodesDetected={({ barcodes }) => {
             console.log(barcodes);
           }}